-The U.S. EPA offers the "Citizen's Guide to Ground Water Protection" at Citizen's Guide to Ground Water Protection PDF which encourages citizens to a take an active and positive role in protecting their community's ground water supplies.

-To learn more about pharmaceutical collection, visit www.dea.gov.
+The U.S. EPA offers the "Citizen's Guide to Ground Water Protection" which encourages citizens to take an active and positive role in protecting their community's ground water supplies.
+To learn more about the pharmaceutical collection, visit www.dea.gov or call 312-751-6633.

-Our water environment...Take it personally.
+Our Water Environment: Take it personally.